Artificial intelligence is unpacking new ways to transform advanced technology, and eCommerce is one of its biggest beneficiaries.

 The search engines then generate recommendations for the user’s browser that shows on their dashboard, thereby rapidly displaying reference products.

 Although in most cases, this recommendation system does not yet deliver 100% prediction accuracy (at least according to a team of Toronto University Professors), its introduction boosted Amazon’s earnings uniquely since it was integrated into every aspect of its purchasing actions.

 These eCommerce giants are still working to better the prediction system, and there’s no telling what it will be capable of in the future.

 In the case of Amazon, the same team of professors predicts that with additional data, the system can grow to ship items that customers will need even before they order for them.

 Who still makes use of Google searches to compare product features in the course of shopping?

-Nowadays, with the likes of Alexa and Siri, online shoppers find it a lot more convenient to search for their favorite products via voice commands.
+Nowadays, with Alexa and Siri’s likes, online shoppers find it a lot more convenient to search for their favorite products via voice commands.

 This technology did not emerge from thin air.
-Just like chatbots, voice assistants are powered by AI to allow users to communicate with the web service by only using their voice.
+Like chatbots, voice assistants are powered by AI to allow users to communicate with the web service by only using their voice.

 It represents a growing market as a report shows that commercial usage has increased over the years.

-Aside from the convenience that it provides, it also leverages predictive analysis technology to recommend products that users may be interested in, which makes it the perfect sales agent.
+Aside from its convenience, it also leverages predictive analysis technology to recommend products that users may be interested in, making it the perfect sales agent.